 Even as an adult, I enjoy learning more about composers, and My Name is Handel is a fascinating introduction to Handel’s life and music.
 The booklet gives an interesting version of both music and London in Handel’s time.
 My favorite, though, is “My Name is Handel” with its original lyrics and fun sing-a-long with the orchestra and chorus to the “Hornpipe” from Handel’s Water Music.

 In the homeschool music curriculum guides at Maestro Classics, you’ll find a number of ideas for a unit study of My Name Is Handel: The Story of Water Music.
+Just look for Curriculum Guides under the Education tab at the top of the site!
 I’ll share some Montessori-inspired activities here for preschoolers through early elementary as well.